alejandrodk/nestjs-events-driven-bus/README.md

   handle(event: UpdateStockEvent) {
     console.log('Hello from handler!!!', UpdateStockEventHandler.name)
     this.productsService.someMethod()...
-    #do something business logic...
+    // do something business logic...
   }
   error(error: any) {
-     #do something...
+    // do something...
   }
 }
 ```